gatepoet/LLM-Guide/README.md

 This guide is structured into four main sections: Understanding the GPT4All-13b-snoozy Model, Using TVM for Model Conversion and Quantization, Using MLC_LLM for Inference, and Using ChatGPT Plus with Plugins.
 Each section provides detailed information and diagrams to illustrate the process.

-## Understanding the GPT4All-13b-snoozy Model
+## Introduction to the GPT4All-13b-snoozy Model

 The GPT4All-13b-snoozy model is a powerful language model designed for a variety of tasks.
 It excels in text generation, translation, summarization, and more.
 The model is scalable, allowing it to be adjusted from 7B to 65B parameters depending on the task and computational resources available.